caiocaasadei/SynchronizesTwoFoldersScript/README.md

 # How to use

-Download or Create the Script:
 If you haven't already, copy the PowerShell script into a .ps1 file (e.g., SyncFolders.ps1).
 Make sure the script is saved in a directory you can easily access.

 Prepare the Directories: